discuss “politics of design” pp 64–85

 file > export your final file to pdf [print], using the “press quality” setting. do not output with cropmarks.

-send to casey in the print output center before 5pm on sunday at the very latest. remember there are 13 other students trying to print stuff for crit also. print on “bond paper” – it’s the cheapest and thinnest stock she has. remember they are closed saturday and open 5pm to 9pm sunday. friday printing would be great.
+send to casey in the print output center by mid-day friday, ideally, and before 5pm on sunday at the very latest. remember there are 13 other students trying to print stuff for crit, plus other students across campus printing their own projects.

 if your file is set up as described above, the plotter should output a 36” x 36” sheet, so no need to trim at all. you lucky ducks.

 i will say right now that posters not hung on the wall by noon on oct 14 will receive a zero for the project.